Psalm 129 – Afflicted Yet Confident in God’s Deliverance

 iii.
 “Grass on the housetop is a nonentity in the world: the house is not impoverished when the last blade is dried up, and, even so, the opposers of Christ pass away, and none lament them.
 One of the fathers said of the apostate emperor Julian, ‘That little cloud will soon be gone’; and so it was.
 Every sceptical system of philosophy has much the same history; and the like may be said of each heresy.”
 (Spurgeon)

-iv.
-“Study a chapter from the ‘Book of Martyrs,’ and see if you do not feel inclined to read an imprecatory Psalm over Bishop Bonner and Bloody Mary.
-It may be that some wretched nineteenth century sentimentalist will blame you: if so, read another over him.”
+ii.
+“Study a chapter from the ‘Book of Martyrs,’ and see if you do not feel inclined to read an imprecatory Psalm over Bishop Bonner and Bloody Mary.”
 (Spurgeon)

 2. (8) Denial of blessing for those who hate Zion.